openbmc/docs/designs/fail-boot-on-hw-error.md

 See the phosphor-logging [callout][4] design for more information on callouts.

-The appropriate `obmc-host-stop@.target` instance will also be called when `obmc-bmc-quiesce.target` is started.
-This ensures the host is stopped as soon as the error is discovered.
+A new `obmc-host-graceful-quiesce@.target` systemd target will be started.
+This new target will ensure a graceful shutdown of the host is initated and then start the `obmc-host-quiesce@.target` which will stop the host and move the host state to Quiesced.

 obmcutil will be enhanced to look for these block interfaces and notify the user via the `obmcutil state` command if a block is enabled and what log